intel/neural-speed/docs/advanced_usage.md

 #### Supported Matrix Multiplication Data Types Combinations

 Our Neural Speed supports  INT4 / INT8 / FP8 (E4M3, E5M2) / FP4 (E2M1) / NF4 weight-only quantization and FP32 / FP16 / BF16 / INT8 computation forward matmul on the Intel platforms.
 Here are the all supported data types combinations for matmul operations (quantization and forward).
-> This table will be updated frequently due to active development
+> This table will be updated frequently due to active development.
+For details you can refer to [BesTLA](../bestla#weight-only)

 | Weight dtype | Compute dtype (default value) | Scale dtype (default value) | Quantization scheme (default value) |
 |---|:---:|:---:|:---:|